if-web-dev/Random-assignment-of-students-to-sport/README.md

 # Random-assignment-of-students-to-sport
-Random assignment of school (A-B or C) students to sport automatically
+Random assignment of school (A-B or C) students to sport automatically by using php and pdo